 It’s important to establish and emphasize the safety rules in question, and then show how the defendant has breached those rules.
 “Safety rules” often take the form of laws or regulations designed to protect people in a community.
 Traffic laws, for instance, are well documented safety rules—an accident caused by a driver who runs a red light, is a straightforward example of a broken safety rule which results in negative consequences.

 In other circumstances, when there isn’t a specific law or regulation to point to, the recognized standards in the defendant’s industry or community serve as the safety rules.
 A plaintiff often establishes those rules through expert witness testimony.
-In medical malpractice cases, for example, an expert witness—a competent general practice doctor or surgeon—can help the jury understand what standard of care should be expected in a given medical situation.
-And sometimes, even the defendant’s own employees or representatives admit that a certain safety rule applies.
+In medical malpractice cases, for example, an expert witness—a competent general practice doctor or surgeon—can help the jury understand what standard of care should be expected in a given medical situation. and sometimes, even the defendant’s own employees or representatives admit that a certain safety rule applies.

 By using testimony from expert witnesses and from the defendant’s own representatives to establish safety rules, we take a difficult concept that most jurors don’t have direct experience with and break it down into something they can understand.